PreveenSankhala/postgresql-sceencast/README.md

 ## 4. Definition of tools:

-- Podman is an open-source container management tool used to create, run, and manage containers on Linux systems.
+- **Podman** is an open-source container management tool used to create, run, and manage containers on Linux systems.

-- PostgreSQL is an open-source relational database management system (RDBMS).
+- **PostgreSQL** is an open-source relational database management system (RDBMS).
 Which is used for data storage and management.

-## system update
+## System update

 ```
 sudo apt-get update